kedro-org/kedro/docs/source/02_getting_started/01_prerequisites.md

 ## Working with virtual environments

 > The main purpose of Python virtual environments is to create an isolated environment for Python projects.
 This means that each project can have its own dependencies, regardless of what dependencies every other project has.
-Read more about Python Virtual Environments [**here**](https://realpython.com/python-virtual-environments-a-primer/).
+Read more about Python Virtual Environments [here](https://realpython.com/python-virtual-environments-a-primer/).

-Follow the instructions that best suit your Python installation preference.
-Virtual environment setups for `conda`, `venv` and `pipenv` are presented here:
+Follow the instructions that best suit your Python installation preference from below:
- - `conda` used with an Anaconda (Python 3.7 version) installation
+ - `conda` environment with Python 3.7
- - `venv` or `pipenv` used when Anaconda is not preferred
+ - `venv` or `pipenv` used when Anaconda is not preferred (these will use your global Python interpreter)

 ### Anaconda

-Let us create a new Python virtual environment using `conda`:
+Follow [this guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) to install `conda` on your computer.
+Once it's done, let us create a new Python virtual environment using `conda`:

 ```bash
 conda create --name kedro-environment python=3.7 -y
 ```

-This will create an isolated environment with Python 3.7.
+This will create an isolated Python 3.7 environment.
 To activate it, run:

 ```bash
 conda activate kedro-environment